 Using Training Builder, enables users to add variables and use them in creating VR experiences.
 Check this tutorial about using variables in Training Builder.

 String Variable; Stores object names, message data, ..etc

-Time Variable; can save the time at any stage of the VR experience
+Time Variable; can save time at any stage of the VR experience

-Initial value can be set to any string in the variable editor in training builder.
+The initial value can be set to any string in the variable editor in the training builder.

-When used in Change Variable response, string should be surrounded in single quotations (' ')
+When used in Change Variable response, the string should be surrounded by single quotations (' ')